 Some simple permits can be reviewed and issued quickly.
 Your plans will be sent to city review staff in different departments.
 Each staff person will review your plans with you to verify that the proposed construction meets requirements.
 If information is missing or if corrections are needed, you will be asked to update your plans.

 If the project is more complex and a review cannot be completed as a simple permit, your project will be considered complex.
 You will be sent a checksheet requesting any clarifications or corrections.
-For additional information on the review process, see the permitting process overview flowchart.
+For additional information on the review process, review the permit review process webpage.

 The bureaus/review groups that will check your project vary depending on the scope of work and may include: